 On the inside of the door is a retailer’s label – D. Karbach Optik Photo of Detmold which is in Westphalia.
 I can find nothing about this retailer on the Interweb so I would think a local retailer who is no longer in business.
 This camera is marked ‘made in Germany’ on both the shutter housing and the lens.
 This suggests that the camera was intended for export to either the British Empire or the USA which is at odds with the German retailer’s label.
 I cannot think that German cameras intended for the German domestic consumption would be marked as made in Germany, but why would a small provincial retailer be exporting?

 Some small details.
 The non-plated parts of the exterior are covered in black leatherette.
 This is in very good condition with no evidence of lifting at all.
 There is a standard – 1/4 inch Whitworth – tripod boss centrally in the base.
 There are two aperture scales on the lens.
 These scales are forward of the focus ring and move when the lens is focused.
-The aperture scale that a is on top when the lens is focused at infinity is blow the lens when focused at 1.5 m – but the other scale is now on top.
+The aperture scale that is on top when the lens is focused at infinity is below the lens when focused at 1.5 m – but the other scale is now on top.
+There are no indents for the aperture ring and it is too easy to move it accidentally when focusing the lens.
 There is a small strap lug at either end of the top plate.

 I have yet to try this camera with film but I will be doing so and will post the results here when I do.